DESY-FH-ELab/TCT-analysis/README.md

   * Now compile:
   * `> make install`

-The program assumes the following folder structure for the data files to be read:
+The oscilloscope data analysis part of program assumes the following folder structure for the data files to be read:
 `<path-to-data>/<sample-name>/<temperature>/<bias-volt>/<data-file.txt>`